 Let's look at a few important considerations for the trees in your garden:

-- It is always best practice to plant indigenous trees in your garden – the benefits are numerous (as mentioned above).
+- It is always best to plant locally indigenous trees in your garden

-- If you want to use exotics, check with your body corporate if this is allowed since many estates have implemented indigenous-only policies and are removing exotic trees from their owners properties.
-If you're not sure if the tree you want to plant is indigenous or not then ask your local nurseryman before purchase, or visit our plantbook to select one.
+- If you want to use exotics, check with your estate if this is allowed, since many estates have implemented indigenous-only policies.
+If you're not sure if the tree you want to plant is indigenous or not then ask your local nurseryman before purchase, or visit our plantbook website for options and advice.

 - Always choose trees with the appropriate height and spread for your garden, and check the aggressiveness of the root system.
-Removing large trees is a costly exercise, especially if they have already damaged your walls or property (often about R4000+ per tree).
-A good rule of thumb is to always place large trees at least 3 metres away from the nearest wall, and smaller, less aggressive trees a metre away.
+Removing large trees is costly, especially if they have damaged walls or paving.
+A good rule of thumb is to place large trees at least 4-7 metres away from the nearest wall, and smaller, less aggressive trees 1.5-3 meters away.

 - You need to decide what size you initially want your trees to be.
-If you have the budget you can aim for an instant look and purchase trees that are already over 3 metres tall.
+If you have the budget you can aim for an 'instant' look and purchase trees that are already 3+ metres tall.
 The price for such trees varies depending on the species - but expect to pay between R2000 - R6000 for one.
-If you purchase instant trees you will also need to budget for delivery and having them planted for you.
-Our recommendation is to be a little more patient and purchase 50 – 100 litre trees.
+If you purchase instant trees, you will also need to budget for delivery and having them planted for you.
+Our recommendation is to be a little more patient and purchase 20 - 100 litre trees.
 Depending on the species, these will usually be between 1 - 2 metres tall, and, again depending on the species, may grow quite quickly once placed in the ground.
-Expect slow growth for the first year – as newly planted trees need to spread their root systems - and faster growth from year 2 onwards.
+Expect slow growth for the first two years - as newly planted trees need to spread their root systems - and faster growth from year 2 onwards.
 As a benchmark, the average tree will give you between 0.5 - 0.8 metres growth per year.

 - If you're looking for a small, fast-growing tree in Southern Africa, consider the buddleja saligna, a grey-green tree ideally suited to small gardens which can grow between 1 - 1.5 metres per year, and reach a height of over 4 metres under ideal conditions.